davidguyomarch/aws.samples/README.md

 # WebSite using Vue-js, a serverless backend and cognito auth.

+## Purpose
+This application has no purpose for now.
+It is just a demo app to show the articulation of a devops developed software with
+- One Page App using Vue.js
+- Authentication through a Cognito Pool and Federated Identity.
+- APi Gateway to detail the REST API
+- Lambda function for the service
+- Dynamodb for the database
+- The automated deployment of resources is based on serverless.com

 ## Installation

 The application is divided in 2 different parameters